Evidence-Based Medicine in the Age of Information Overload: A Physician's Survival Guide

 Strategy 3: Journal Clubs and Continuing Medical Education

 Journal clubs, grand rounds, and CME programs provide structured forums for reviewing new evidence.
 They are valuable for deep engagement with a small number of studies and for fostering critical appraisal skills.
-A 2022 meta-analysis by Honey and Baker in Medical Education (n=24 studies) found that regular journal club participation was associated with improved knowledge of current evidence (standardized mean difference 0.45, 95% CI 0.28-0.62) and modestly improved clinical practice (SMD 0.22, 95% CI 0.09-0.35).
+Systematic reviews of journal club effectiveness have found that regular participation is associated with improved knowledge of current evidence and modestly improved clinical practice, though the effect is limited by the narrow scope of topics that any single journal club can cover.

 Limitations: A typical journal club covers 2-4 papers per month.
 Against a backdrop of 1.5 million new publications per year, this is a 0.003% sampling rate.
 Journal clubs are excellent for developing evidence evaluation skills and for deep dives into landmark studies, but they cannot solve the information overload problem at scale.